 The "Sing Out Fire Safety" Show

-Fire Departments and families interested in ordering SING OUT FIRE SAFETY product may click here!
-If you are interested in obtaining more information on bringing a performance to your community, please contact Mary Lambert Productions:
+Fire Departments and families interested in ordering SING OUT FIRE SAFETY product may order through our online STORE! (click on STORE at top of page) If you are interested in obtaining more information on bringing a performance to your community, please contact Mary Lambert Productions:

 (780) 985-2770 or email Mary at email@example.com

-This show has been a hit with teachers, educators and fire prevention officers.
-For references and quotes, scroll to bottom of page.
+This unique way of teaching children has been a hit with teachers, educators and fire prevention officers.
+For references and quotes, see below.

 Township of Beckwith Fire Chief, Dale Currie, took his family to Kingston, Ontario to see a performance by family entertainer, Mary Lambert, in March of 1999.
 After taking part in one of Mary's interactive shows, he struck up a conversation with her.
 On the way home he had a wonderful idea to create songs about fire safety so that kids could learn through interactive music.